Comparing Credit Counselling Services: Non-profit vs For-profit

 Make sure that the solution is really a debt management plan

 Some debt relief services, such as debt settlement companies, may masquerade as a debt management program.
 They’ll use similar language, such as saying that they’ll consolidate your debt with a monthly repayment plan.
 However, these services are very different and affect your credit differently.
-Debt settlement notations can remain on your credit report for up to six years; debt management only remains on your credit for two years.
+Debt settlement notations can remain on your credit report for up to six years; debt management only remains on your credit for two years following pay off.

 Check independent third-party reviews